arielccjr/Journal2025/README.txt

         ~16: Stamp or write out :FACTUAL-FORENSICS: in empty space, bottom of document.
         ~17: Place of a Dollar-Postal-Stamp, top right & Autograph & seal.

+    : ADVERB-SYNTAX-RULES:
+        : RULE-1: For the -ly-ADVERBS stay an ADVERB-ALWAYS.
+        : RULE-2: NO MORE THAN THREE-ADVERBS IN A ROW.
+            SAMPLE= 1 1 1
+        : RULE-3: If there is only one word to the RIGHT of an ADVERB it will always be MODIFIED into a VERB=2.
+            SAMPLE= 1 2.
+        : RULE-4: If there is only one word to the LEFT of an ADVERB it will always be MODIFIED into a PRONOUN=4.
+            SAMPLE= 4 1
+        : RULE-5: If there are TWO or more words to the LEFT of an ADVERB, it will always be MODIFIED into this ADJECTIVE>PRONOUN= 3 4 1 SAMPLE= 3 4 1
+        : RULE-6: If there are TWO or more words to the RIGHT of an ADVERB, it will always be  MODIFIED into this ADJECTIVE>PRONOUN= 3 4.
+            SAMPLE= 1 3 4
+        : RULE-7: An ADVERB farthest to the right, at the end of the sentence(full-fence, punctuation), will convert to a VERB=2, FIRST.
+            SAMPLE= 1 1 1 1. converts to 1 1 1 2.
+        : RULE-8: you would write if there was only one adverb and it was at the very end of the sentence you're going to convert it to a 4 with the exception or a note for yourself if that word the last word before the period or the question mark of the explanation mark if it was an -ly suffix word like family or sincerely then it will not convert to a two or four i'm sorry a four because l y always stays a one oh it and that would be your rule eight.
+        : RULE-8: It there are two adverbs at the end of a sentence, the last adverb gets converted to a verb.
+            ( The rule only applies if the sentence ends with a (.), (?) or (!) and doesn’t end with a (,), (:), (;), ([]) or ().
+        : RULE-9: If the last word at the end of a sentence is an adverb, it’ll be converted into a pronoun, unless it ended in (-ly).
+            A conjunction stays a conjunction.
+            The word before the last (-ly) word would convert to a pronoun.
+        : RULE-10: An adverb before a conjunction remains an adverb, because it’s not the end of a sentence or punctuation.

     : SYNTAX-SEQUENCE-KEY:
         : Fence =           |
         : Sentence= 		|[Beginning of Sentence]...
 [End of Sentence(./?/!)]|